Taming Modality Entanglement in Continual Audio-Visual Segmentation: Experiments

 \subsubsection{Baselines}

-Since semantic segmentation can be regarded as a pixel-wise classification task, we compare our method with both classification and segmentation methods to provide a more comprehensive evaluation.
-The detailed baseline introduction is provided in the appendix.
+Since semantic segmentation can be regarded as a pixel-wise classification task, we compare our method with both classification and segmentation methods.
+Baselines, evaluation metrics, and implementation details are provided in the appendix.